OOPSpam/blog/_posts/2022-07-20-spam-protection-for-woocommerce.md

 ### hCaptcha

-If you are looking for a free and privacy-friendly alternative to reCaptcha then hCaptcha is your solution.
+If you are looking for a free and privacy-friendly alternative to reCAPTCHA then hCaptcha is your solution.
 There is a free [hCaptcha for WordPress](https://wordpress.org/plugins/hcaptcha-for-forms-and-more/) plugin that supports WooCommerce too.

-Many people are happy with reCaptcha and hCaptcha.
-They are effective against simple bots, however, advanced bots can still [bypass captcha solutions](https://github.com/xHossein/PyPasser).
-There are also "captcha farms" (e.g 2Captcha) where people get paid to solve reCaptcha and hCaptcha as low as 0.25 cents.
-It may also slow down your website as it loads extra js files into your website.
+Many people are happy with reCAPTCHA and hCaptcha.
+They are effective against simple bots, however, advanced bots can still [bypass CAPTCHA solutions](https://www.oopspam.com/blog/bypassing-captcha).
+There are also "captcha farms" (e.g 2Captcha) where people get paid to solve reCAPTCHA and hCaptcha as low as 0.25 cents.
+It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

 ## OOPSpam WordPress plugin